myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-04-21T00:55:20.350Z
 >
 > You're welcome!
 I like hot music like you guys! 🤝

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-21T00:50:45.216Z
->
-> meme Paul!

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-21T00:49:09.922Z
->
-> Today I'm working on a large number of scripts that we developed and just waiting for them to finish successfully in front of the console.
-Frankly, I have so free time at this time, but it's only at times like this that I'm unable to concentrate on productive work

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-21T00:25:46.576Z
->
-> Hi I’m great, I’m just dealing with my tasks! 😁🤝

----
 <!-- MY-BSKY_TIMELINE:END -->